Eben-Success/Udacity_Data_Analysis_Projects/Project 3/README.md

 ### <a id="univariate">Univariate Exploratory Data Analysis</a>

-In the unvariate process, I answer the following questions through visualizations of bar graph, histogram, boxplot and violinplot.
+In the univariate process, I answer the following questions through visualizations of bar graph, histogram, boxplot and violinplot.

 - Which age group rented the most bikes?
 - Which day has the most trips?